Key Takeaways

 Optionality: Mandatory vs. Optional

-- Mandatory (|) — a record must exist on that side.
-In SQL, this is enforced
+- Mandatory ( | ) — a record must exist on that side.
+In SQL, this is a

-NULL, meaning the relationship is optional.
+NULL, so the relationship is optional.

 How SQL Designer Uses Crow’s Foot Notation